agautheron/agautheron.github.io/_pages/about.md

 \end{align}
 $$

 which maps a control to the endpoint of the associated trajectory.
-In his work, TS propose a regularisation of the **continuation method** (CS) introduced by Chitour and Sussmann at the beginning of the century.
+In his work, <span class="semi-bold">TS</span> propose a regularisation of the **continuation method** (CS) introduced by Chitour and Sussmann at the beginning of the century.
 The classical version of the continuation method reduces the MPP to solving an ordinary differential equation on $U([0,T],\mathbb{R}^m)$, which might be singular at some points and might not posses a global solution.
-The regularised version of the CM proposed by TS tackles both the problem of singularity and the existence of a global solution.
+The regularised version of the CM proposed by <span class="semi-bold">TS</span> tackles both the problem of singularity and the existence of a global solution.
 In his thesis, he shows the potential of his method through several numerical examples.

 <small>**Future Research Directions**: further theoretical analysis on the regularised continuation method, study in details the effect of the proposed regularisation, incorporate other types of regularisation, high-performance computing implementation, add constraints on the set of controls and state. </small>

 ### Trivial control-systems

-After completing his thesis, TS became interested in the concept of trivial control systems, which are systems whose dynamics depend only on the controls (or controlled variables) and are represented by either of the following forms:
+After completing his thesis, <span class="semi-bold">TS</span> became interested in the concept of trivial control systems, which are systems whose dynamics depend only on the controls (or controlled variables) and are represented by either of the following forms:

 $$
 \dot{x}(t)=F(u(t))\quad\textrm{or}\quad \left\{\begin{array}[rl] \dot{x}(t)&=w(t) \\ \dot{w}(t) &= u(t) \end{array}\right..\nonumber
 $$

-This notion of trivial control systems has previously been introduced in literature (in the case $\dim x = 2$ and $\dim u = 1$) by U. Serres in his thesis.
-TS further developed this concept by providing two general characterizations of trivial control systems of arbitrary dimension and with an arbitrary number of controls.
+This notion of trivial control systems has previously been introduced in literature (in the case $\dim x = 2$ and $\dim u = 1$) by U. Serres in his thesis. <span class="semi-bold">TS</span> further developed this concept by providing two general characterizations of trivial control systems of arbitrary dimension and with an arbitrary number of controls.
 However, those two novel characterisations can not be used in practice.
-In the case of $\dim x = 2$ and $\dim u = 1$, TS revisited the results of Serres and found that a characterization could be expressed via two feedback invariant functions: the control-curvature (introduced by Agrachev) and the centro-affine curvature.
-Based on the properties of these two feedback invariants, TS was able to give a complete classification of control-affine systems with $\dim x = 3$ and $\dim u = 1$.
+In the case of $\dim x = 2$ and $\dim u = 1$, <span class="semi-bold">TS</span> revisited the results of Serres and found that a characterization could be expressed via two feedback invariant functions: the control-curvature (introduced by Agrachev) and the centro-affine curvature.
+Based on the properties of these two feedback invariants, <span class="semi-bold">TS</span> was able to give a complete classification of control-affine systems with $\dim x = 3$ and $\dim u = 1$.

 <small>**Future Research Directions**: extend the characterisation of trivial control systems via curvatures to the case of $\dim x=n$...  </small>

 ### Stabilization of time-delay dynamical systems

-During his postdoctoral fellowship at INRIA team DISCO, TS studied the stabilisation of linear time-delay equations of the form
+During his postdoctoral fellowship at INRIA team DISCO, <span class="semi-bold">TS</span> studied the stabilisation of linear time-delay equations of the form

 $$
 x^{(n)}(t)+\sum_{k=0}^{n-1}a_kx^{(k)}(t)+\sum_{k=0}^m\alpha_kx^{(k)}(t-\tau) = 0,\label{eq:delay}
 $$

 where $\tau>0$ is the delay.
 In contrast to the no-delay case, where the Rough-Hurwitz criteria directly provides stability information for linear ODEs, the stability analysis of the time-delay case is much more involved due to the corresponding transfer function being a quasipolynomial with an infinite number of roots.
 However, a bound on the number of real roots can be obtained, and it has been shown that assigning a single root with maximal multiplicity ensures asymptotic stability of the equation.
-During his postdoctoral position, TS focused on assigning the maximal number of real roots and showed that this guarantees asymptotic stability of the corresponding equation.
+During his postdoctoral position, <span class="semi-bold">TS</span> focused on assigning the maximal number of real roots and showed that this guarantees asymptotic stability of the corresponding equation.

 <small>**Future Research Directions**: design a control law to stabilize a given time-delay equation with some fixed parameters, analyze the properties of a system for which roots with arbitrary multiplicity are assigned, extend the results to the multi-delay case,...</small>

 ### Misc: Variational optimisation and imaging science

-In 2019, TS was invited to the Department of Applied Mathematics at the University of Cambridge, where he developed a model for reconstructing MRI images.
+In 2019, <span class="semi-bold">TS</span> was invited to the Department of Applied Mathematics at the University of Cambridge, where he developed a model for reconstructing MRI images.
 Due to technical limitations, MRI images are often taken as undersampled Fourier data and must be extrapolated to produce a usable image.
-To address this issue, TS developed an optimization procedure that combines both variational and learned techniques.
+To address this issue, <span class="semi-bold">TS</span> developed an optimization procedure that combines both variational and learned techniques.
 The learning aspect of the optimization involves the optical flow between two frames in the same sequence of MRI images.
 The procedure constructs a dictionary of representative optical flows, allowing the true optical flow to be expressed as a linear combination of dictionary atoms.
 The variational aspect of the optimization problem includes data fidelity and regularization terms, such as total variation (TV) or $L^1$ penalties.
 Thus, the optimization problem is non-trivial, as it involves non-convex and non-differentiable terms.
 In his publications, he and his colleagues provided theoretical guarantees on the existence of a solution to the optimization problem and demonstrated its potential through numerical simulations.

 ## Short CV <a name="shortcv"></a> <!--[<img src="https://tschmoderer.github.io/images/fontawesome/external-link-alt-solid.svg" alt="external-link" width="20"/>](https://tschmoderer.github.io/files/CV/cv_tschmoderer_fr.pdf)-->